 The first was given by Berends, Giele, and Kuijf (BGK) in 1988 \cite{Berends:1988zp}, although their formula did not make manifest the permutation symmetry of the positive helicity gravitons.
 A nicer formula was later found by Nguyen, Spradlin, Volovich, and Wen (NSVW) \cite{Nguyen:2009jk} in 2009.
-Their formula expressed the MHV amplitude as a sum over ``marked tree graphs'' (which are not the usual tree-level Feynman diagrams) where each node of the graph corresponds to a positive helicity graviton.\footnote{In some sense, their formula was given 10 years prior by Bern, Dixon, Perelstein, and Rozowsky \cite{Bern:1998sv}, who discovered a set of rules to compute the MHV amplitudes using ``half soft factors.''
-While the NSVW formula does not appear explicitly in that earlier work, it can be derived from the rules laid out in that paper.} In 2012 \cite{Hodges:2012ym}, Hodges provided a more compact expression for the MHV amplitude using matrix determinants.
-It can be shown that Hodges' formula is equivalent to NSVW's through the use of a combinatorial ``matrix tree theorem,'' where Hodges' determinant can be rewritten as a sum over NSVW's trees \cite{Feng:2012sy}.
-(See \cite{Trnka:2020dxl} for a review of the various formulae.)
+Their formula expressed the MHV amplitude as a sum over ``marked tree graphs'' (which are not the usual tree-level Feynman diagrams) where each node of the graph corresponds to a positive helicity graviton.
+In some sense, their formula was anticipated 10 years prior by Bern, Dixon, Perelstein, and Rozowsky \cite{Bern:1998sv}, who discovered a set of recursive rules to compute the MHV amplitude.
+While the NSVW formula does not appear explicitly in that earlier work, it can be obtained from the rules laid out in that paper \cite{Krasnov:2013wsa}.
+In 2012 \cite{Hodges:2012ym}, Hodges provided a more compact expression for the MHV amplitude as the determinant of a certain matrix which depends on two arbitrary reference spinors.
+Once the reference spinors are set to the negative helicity gravitons, it can be shown that Hodges' formula is equivalent to NSVW's through the use of a combinatorial ``matrix tree theorem,'' in which Hodges' determinant can be rewritten as a sum over NSVW's trees \cite{Feng:2012sy}.
+See \cite{Trnka:2020dxl} for a review of the various formulae.

 It is not understood how the NSVW formula or Hodges' formula arise via the explicit summation of tree-level Feynman diagrams.
-Instead, they were both originally proven with a different method, showing that they both satisfied the BCFW recursion relation \cite{Britto:2004ap, Britto:2005fq}.
+Instead, they were both originally proven with a different method, by showing that they satisfied the BCFW recursion relation \cite{Britto:2004ap, Britto:2005fq}.

 However, there do exist ``direct'' (i.e., non BCFW) proofs of the NSVW/Hodges' formulae.
 These proofs exploit the existence of an integrable subsector of Einstein gravity known as ``self-dual gravity'' (SDG), which is the main object of study of twistor theory \cite{penrose1976nonlinear, penrose1976nonlinear2}.
 These twistorial proofs of the MHV formulae include Mason and Skinner's 2008 proof of the original BGK formula \cite{Mason:2009afn} and Adamo, Mason, and Sharma's separate 2021 proof of the NSVW/Hodges' formula \cite{Adamo:2021bej}.